 Moreover, if too much rainfall occurs at any one time, water may flow too quickly and at volumes in excess of a particular hydropower plant's designated operational levels, requiring the discharge of water through sluice gates rather than the plant's turbines.
-Such conditions, as well as flooding, lightning strikes, earthquakes, severe storms, wildfires, and other unfavorable weather conditions (including those due to climate change), may adversely impact water flow rates of the rivers on which our hydropower plants depend and require us to bypass turbines or shut down facilities, decreasing electricity production levels and revenues.
+Such conditions, as well as flooding, lightning strikes, earthquakes, severe storms, wildfires, and other unfavorable weather conditions (including those due to climate change), may require us to bypass turbines or shut down facilities, decreasing electricity production levels and revenues.